rj45/nanogo/README.md

 - memory mapped I/O using `unsafe`
 - extern funcs with assembly snippets (useful if you have I/O instructions)

 Also, only [rj32](https://github.com/rj45/rj32) and [A32](https://github.com/Artentus/a32emu) are supported, but if you would like assistance adding your CPU, open an issue.
+The key things needed to support a new CPU are a fully working emulator (that works on mac, linux and windows, arm and x86), and an assembler (customasm is preferred).

 ## What is it?

-This compiler will take a Go package, read in all the packages it depends on in the usual way Go programs work, and compile all the code down into assembler in a style that is compatible with [customasm](https://github.com/hlorenzi/customasm).
+This compiler will take a Go package, read in all the packages it depends on in the usual way Go programs work, and compile all the code down into assembly in a style that is compatible with [customasm](https://github.com/hlorenzi/customasm).

 As of this writing, customasm does not support linking, so a single large assembly file is produced.
 A "CPU Def" file can be included which configures the assembly language, as well as the memory layout with `#bank`s.